Negreira

 Tribute to the Pilgrim

-Negreira has a great tradition as for the Jacobean route, with special incision for his geographical proximity with Santiago de Compostela for what the pilgrim is a relevant and dear figure in this villa.
-So much so that you can visit a statue that pays homage to this figure presiding over the Avenida de Santiago.
+Negreira has a great tradition regarding the Jacobean route due to its geographical proximity to Santiago de Compostela.
+The pilgrim is a relevant and dear figure in this villa, and you can visit a statue that pays homage to this figure presiding over the Avenida de Santiago.